monarc-project/stats-service/docs/command-line-interface.rst

       Create an client.

     Options:
+      --name TEXT   Client name  [required]
+      --uuid TEXT   Client UUID
+      --token TEXT  Client token
-      --name TEXT  Client name (or UUID)  [required] --role TEXT  Role of the client (user or admin)  [default: user] --help       Show this message and exit.
+      --role TEXT   Role of the client (user or admin)  [default: user] --help        Show this message and exit.

-Actually an client name must be specified and is unique.
+Actually a client name must be specified and is unique.

 Example: